A New Brain: Plot

-Gordon is woken by Nancy, who informs him that it's "MRI Day".
-To cope with his claustrophobia, he thinks about a past sailing trip with Roger ("Sitting Becalmed in the Lee of Cuttyhunk").
-Dr. Berensteiner tells Gordon that he has an arteriovenous malformation, and that Gordon needs a "Craniotomy".
+Gordon is woken by Nancy, who tells him that it's time for his MRI ("MRI Day").
+To cope with his claustrophobia, he imagines that he is on a sailing trip with Roger ("Sitting Becalmed in the Lee of Cuttyhunk").
+Dr. Berensteiner tells Gordon that he has an arteriovenous malformation, and that Gordon needs a craniotomy ("Craniotomy").
 Nancy D. informs him of the risks - if he doesn't go through with the operation, he could die, however, if Dr. Berensteiner is not exact with his surgery, he could also die.
-Gordon, given the choice by the Doctor, decides to go through with the operation, and Roger offers to sleep with Gordon that night ("An Invitation to Sleep In My Arms").
-Rhoda arrives with news that Mr. Bungee needs a new song by the next morning, so Gordon declines Roger's offer and decides to write instead.
+Gordon, given the choice by the Doctor, decides to go through with the operation, and Roger offers to sleep with Gordon that night.
+Rhoda arrives with news that Mr. Bungee needs a new song by the next morning, so Gordon declines Roger's offer and decides to write instead, as it may be the last song he ever writes ("An Invitation to Sleep In My Arms").
 He then hallucinates about Lisa, who he encountered earlier on his way to lunch with Rhoda.
-Lisa implores the audience for "Change", both physical money and social change.
-Gordon presents his new song, "Yes", to Mr. Bungee, who hates it, storming off to leave Gordon dejected "In the Middle of the Room".
+Lisa implores the audience for both social change and change in the form of money ("Change").
+Gordon sends his new song, to Mr. Bungee, who hates it, storming off to have his son write the song ("Yes").
+Gordon, dejected, argues with his mother, as she still insists to him that everything will be perfectly fine ("In the Middle of the Room").
 Mimi cleans Gordon's apartment, and in a rage, throws out all of his books ("Throw It Out").
-Gordon waits anxiously as his surgery is delayed ("In the Middle of the Room (Reprise)").
-Then the operation commences.
+Gordon waits anxiously as his surgery is delayed ("In the Middle of the Room (Reprise)") before the operation starts.

 Roger, distraught about the surgery, encounters Lisa, who consoles him ("A Really Lousy Day in the Universe").
-In a coma, Gordon hallucinates a surreal mini-opera featuring people from his life ("Brain Dead", "Whenever I Dream", "Eating Myself Up Alive", "The Music Still Plays On"), concluding with a friendly Mr. Bungee telling Gordon "Don't Give In", leading him back to consciousness.
+In a coma, Gordon hallucinates a surreal mini-opera featuring people from his life ("Brain Dead", "Whenever I Dream", "Eating Myself Up Alive", "The Music Still Plays On"), concluding with a friendly Mr. Bungee telling Gordon to wake up ("Don't Give In"), leading him back to consciousness.
 Dr. Berensteiner celebrates the successful surgery ("Craniotomy (Reprise)").
-Gordon and Roger fool around in the hospital shower, much to Richard's dismay ("You Boys Are Gonna Get Me In Such Trouble!").
-Gordon expresses his new appreciation for life ("Sailing (Reprise)").
+Gordon and Roger fool around in the hospital shower, with the permission of Richard ("You Boys Are Gonna Get Me In Such Trouble!").
+Content, Gordon expresses his new appreciation for life ("Sailing (Reprise)").

 Months later, Gordon has recovered and is enjoying a new, more fulfilled life with Roger.
 They run into Lisa, who is selling Gordon's books that Mimi threw out.
 Gordon and Roger ask for them back, but she refuses ("On the Street (The Homeless Lady's Revenge)").
-She flees, leaving Gordon furious, but Roger calms him down ("Time").
+She flees with the books, leaving Gordon upset, but Roger calms him, telling him that they're "just books" ("Time").
 Gordon has apparently overcome his fear of dying with his greatest songs inside him ("Time and Music").
 With his life at last in balance, he is able to write again and finishes the spring song ("I Feel so Much Spring").